fieldtrip/website/tutorial/preproc/denoising_opm.md

 #### Exercise

 {% include markup/skyblue %}
 Exploring the topographies of low-frequency power often reveals spatially structured ambient noise patterns.
 These smooth topographies are candidate components for SSP-based noise suppression.
 The figure that you have just created is interactive, so you can left-click and drag to select a certain frequency range that can be displayed topographically.
-Explore the spectra by selecting several frequency ranges and evaluate the topographical distribution.
-{% include markup/end %}
+Explore the spectra by selecting several frequency ranges and evaluate the topographical distribution.{% include markup/end %}

 To identify spatial noise components, we can also perform principal component analysis (PCA):